theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/3_builder/Builder.md

 ![](../../../../assets/uml_HouseBuilder.png)

 The pattern organizes object construction into a set of steps (`buildWalls`, `buildDoor`, etc.).
 To create an object, you execute a series of these steps on a builder object.
-The important part is that you don’t need to call all the steps.
+The important part is that you don't need to call all the steps.
 You can call only those steps that are necessary for producing a particular configuration of an object.
 译: